alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-plants-or-plant-products.markdown

 If your consignment travelled through another EU member state, the phytosanitary certificate will have been replaced with a ‘plant health movement document’.
 Send that instead.

-##Importing ‘prohibited’ plants and soil for research
+##Importing prohibited plants and soil for research

 If you’re importing certain plants which are banned, you can only bring them into the UK (with a license) for :